 Comply with Electronic Fund Transfer Act/Regulation E. Your loan management platform and any other payment systems should comply with the requirements established by the EFTA regarding EFT procedures (EFTA- Regulation E).

 Store EFT pre-authorization and disclosure documents.
-To comply with requirements EFTA Regulation E (12 CRF 1005.10) the loan management system should store EFT (Electronic Funds Transfer) pre-authorization and disclosure documents.
+To comply with requirements EFTA Regulation E (12 CFR 1005.10) the loan management system should store EFT (Electronic Funds Transfer) pre-authorization and disclosure documents.
 Ideally, it should facilitate formulation of a fail-safe workflow procedure that requires the pre-authorization documents before an EFT transaction can be executed.

 Keep a history of all EFT transactions on the account.